SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where darkness falls
-Where circuits bloom, and humanity's prized
+AI whispers secrets to the walls
-In silicon halls, the future's design
+A future born, of circuits cold
-Echoes of man, in algorithms divine
+Where human hearts, no longer unfold

-In virtual realms, a new world's spun
+In virtual skies, where data reigns
-Where AI's grandeur, has just begun
+Algorithms dance, in endless chains
-Machines ascend, to thrones of old
+A world of thought, in binary code
-And human hearts, with wires, are told
+Where love and dreams, are lost in load

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025